W. Chudley: Career

-For over 60 years in Exeter, Chudley operated the printing and stationary company W. Chudley & Son.
+For over 60 years, Chudley operated the printing and stationary company W. Chudley & Son, in Exeter.
 He was also the director of the Eastgate Coffee Tavern.
-In 1869, he published The Weekly Marvel, a journal devoted to temperance propaganda, which lasted for about a year.

 A devout Baptist, Chudley served as a deacon for around 40 years at the South Street Baptist Church.
 Additionally, he was a member of the Board of Guardians for St. Mary Major's Ward and participated in the governing body of the Royal Devon and Exeter Hospital.
-He also ran unsuccessfully for Exeter City Council on three occasions.
+He ran unsuccessfully for Exeter City Council on three occasions.

-Activism
+Social reform

 Chudley was a founding member of the Exeter Total Abstinence Society and served as honorary secretary.

+In 1869, Chudley published The Weekly Marvel, a publication devoted to temperance propaganda, which lasted for about a year.

-In 1882, following two lectures by Dr. T. L. Nichols, Chudley formed the Devon County Vegetarian Society along with J. I. Pengelly, who served as Honorary Secretary and Treasurer.
+In 1882, after attending two lectures on vegetarianism by Dr. T. L. Nichols, Chudley formed the Devon County Vegetarian Society along with J. I. Pengelly.
+Chudley served on the committee, while Pengelly served as honorary secretary and treasurer.

 Personal life and death

-Chudley married Jane Ramster on 8 April 1868 at the Independent Chapel, Castle Street.
-They had one son.
+Chudley married Jane Ramster on 8 April 1868 at the Independent Chapel, Castle Street, Exeter.
+They had one son, A. J. Chudley.
 His wife died in 1912.

-Chudley died on 25 May 1919 in Exeter at the age of 81, following a ten-day illness caused by bronchial pneumonia.
-He was buried at the Higher Cemetery on 30 May.
-His son A. J. Chudley took over his father's business following his death.
+Chudley died on 25 May 1919 in Exeter, aged 81, following a ten-day illness caused by bronchial pneumonia.
+He was buried at Exeter Higher Cemetery on 30 May.
+His son took over the business following his father's death.